 Near Havre de Grace in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 36.487′ N, 76° 8.586′ W. Marker is near Havre de Grace, Maryland, in Harford County.
-Marker is at the intersection of Rock Run Road and Stafford Road, on the right when traveling south on Rock Run Road.
+39° 36.474′ N, 76° 8.532′ W. Marker is near Havre de Grace, Maryland, in Harford County.
+Marker is on Stafford Road south of Rock Run Road, on the right when traveling south.
+It is in Susquehannna State Park.
 Touch for map.
 Marker is in this post office area: Havre de Grace MD 21078, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Rock Run (within shouting distance of this marker); Rock Run Mill (about 300 feet away, Smith’s Falls (approx. 0.9 miles away); a different marker also named Rock Run Mill (approx. one mile away); River Crossing (approx. 1.1 miles away); Jacob Tome, Town Father (approx. 1˝ miles away); John A. J. Creswell (approx. 1˝ miles away); On Alert (approx. 1˝ miles away).
+Rock Run Landing (about 300 feet away, measured in a direct line); Rock Run (about 500 feet away); Smith’s Falls (approx. 0.8 miles away); a different marker also named Rock Run Mill (approx. one mile away); River Crossing (approx. one mile away); Jacob Tome, Town Father (approx. 1.4 miles away); John A. J. Creswell (approx. 1.4 miles away); On Alert (approx. 1˝ miles away).
 Touch for a list and map of all markers in Havre de Grace.

 Credits.
-This page was last revised on September 28, 2020.
+This page was last revised on April 30, 2021.
 It was originally submitted on June 23, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,715 times since then and 10 times this year.
+This page has been viewed 2,110 times since then and 8 times this year.
+Last updated on April 11, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2. submitted on June 23, 2007, by Bill Pfingsten of Bel Air, Maryland.
-3, 4, 5. submitted on June 27, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.
+3. submitted on June 27, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. Makali Bruton was the editor who published this page.